tfeldmann/organize/README.rst

 ----------------------
 ::

+  The file management automation tool.

   Usage:
       organize sim
       organize run
-        organize config
-        organize list
+      organize config [--open-folder | --path | --debug] organize list
       organize --help
       organize --version

   Arguments:
       sim             Simulate organizing your files.
-This allows you to check your rules. run             Organizes your files according to your rules. config          Open the organize config folder
-        list            List available filters and actions
+This allows you to check your rules. run             Organizes your files according to your rules. config          Open the configuration file in $EDITOR. list            List available filters and actions.

-    Options:
       --version       Show program version and exit.
       -h, --help      Show this screen and exit.

+  organize config options:
+      -o, --open-folder  Open the folder containing the configuration files.
+      -p, --path         Show the path of the configuration file.
+      -d, --debug        Print the current configuration for debugging purposes.